Overview: The Ecosocialist Green New Deal Budget

 This budget does not cover all of the policies we advocate as part of a Green New Deal climate action program.
 Among these policies are:

-In the middle of the 2010 campaign as Howie Hawkins and soon other Greens were the first candidates in the US to campaign for a Green New Deal as the answer to the twin crises of the Great Recession and the climate crisis, Jon Rynn’s book, Manufacturing Green Prosperity, came out making the case for public enterprise and manufacturing as key approaches to converting the economy to full employment and environmental sustainability.
+In the middle of Hawkins’s 2010 campaign for governor of New York—as Howie and soon other Greens were the first candidates in the US to campaign for a Green New Deal as the answer to the twin crises of the Great Recession and the climate crisis—Jon Rynn’s book, Manufacturing Green Prosperity, came out, making the case for public enterprise and manufacturing as key approaches to converting the economy to full employment and environmental sustainability.
 He followed that up with “A Green Manufacturing Stimulus Strategy” in 2014, “What a Green New Deal Should Look Like: Filling in the Details” in February 2019, and many other studies, which can be found on his website: economicreconstruction.org.